We accept rolling applications for both general internships and legal internships. Guidelines, however, are as follows:

 The CFSY is an equal opportunity employer that does not discriminate in its hiring practices and, in order to build the strongest possible workforce, actively seeks a diverse applicant pool.

-Email a letter of interest, your resume, two references, and a transcript (unofficial is okay) to email@example.com.
+Email a letter of interest, your resume, two references, and a transcript (unofficial is sufficient) to firstname.lastname@example.org.
 Use “Legal Intern” as the subject of your email, and include your availability and where you saw this posting.
+Please specify if you are interested in the Legal Advocacy Internship or the Litigation Internship.
 Only complete applications will be reviewed.

 *** The Campaign for the Fair Sentencing of Youth is an equal opportunity employer that does not discriminate in its hiring practices and, in order to build the strongest possible workforce, actively seeks a diverse applicant pool.